admy55/CoreSNP/README.md

 #### Parameters:
-    -v/--vcf        <str>    Input VCF Format
+    -v/--vcf        <str>    Input VCF file, gzip compressed file is supported.
-    -i/--include    <str>    A file contained SNPs that must be included in the core set -e/--exclude    <str>    A file contained SNPs that would never be included in the core set' -x/--flexing    <str>    The minimal number of candidate SNPs at each round, default=1, choices=range (1, 6) -m/--minimal    <int>    The minimal number of differential SNPs for each pairwise samples, default=1, choices=range (1, 3)
+    -i/--include    <str>    A file contained SNPs that must be included in the core set -e/--exclude    <str>    A file contained SNPs that would never be included in the core set -x/--flexing    <str>    The minimal number of candidate SNPs at each round
+                             default: 1, range: 1~5
+    -m/--minimal    <int>    The minimal number of differential SNPs for each pairwise samples
+                             default: 1, range: 1~2
-    -c/--count      <int>    The number of core sets this program generates, default=1, choices=range (1, 11)
+    -c/--count      <int>    The number of core sets this program generates
+                             default: 1, range: 1~10
     -o/--out        <str>    Output final results
+                             default: result
     -l/--log        <str>    Output log file
+                             default: coreSNP.log
     -M/--more-info  <str>    Print more info to log when running